 Earth moving is an essential part of the construction process, whether you're building a single family home or a skyscraper.
-During earth moving, there are different types of moving that are required, including digging/removing material, pushing material, scooping material and leveling earth.
-These tasks require specific types of earth movers like excavators, bulldozers, backhoes and graders.
+Different jobs require different types of moving, including digging and removing material, pushing material, scooping material and leveling earth.
+These tasks require specific types of earth movers, including excavators, bulldozers, backhoes and graders.

 What Is an Earth Mover?

 As the name suggestions, earth movers are pieces of equipment that move dirt around a construction site.
 They're often used during the preparation phase to level ground, dig holes or remove dirt in anticipation of construction activities.
 Earth movers are all considered heavy machinery, but they have different features, come in different sizes and move dirt in different ways depending on the requirements of the job.
 Large construction sites often use multiple types of earthmoving equipment for different parts of the job.